Principal Decomposition with Nested Submanifolds: Simulation studies

 The resulting data sets are shown in the left-most column of Figure \ref{fig:Simu-Sphere}, which resemble a circle, a tennis curve, and an involute on $\cS^2$ respectively.
 Then, the proposed method and the principal nested spheres are applied to these data to project them on one-dimensional submanifolds of $\cS^2$.

 The middle column of Figure \ref{fig:Simu-Sphere} presents the projection results of our method.
 In each case, the points projected by our method are approximately on a curve that passes through the center of the sample, and the neighbourhood relationship between the samples is well maintained.
 This suggests that our method can fit submanifolds on spheres to explain the majority of sample variation.
-In contrast to our approach, the principal nested spheres can only projects the samples on circles cut from the sphere, as shown in the last column of Figure \ref{fig:Simu-Sphere}, which leads to the loss in neighbourhood information.
-This drawback is similar to principal component analysis, which comes from the restriction of subspaces, but our method is not constrained in this way.
+In contrast to our approach, the principal nested spheres can only projects the samples on circles cut from the sphere, as shown in the last column of Figure \ref{fig:Simu-Sphere}, which leads to some loss of neighbourhood information.
+This difference is similar to principal component analysis and reflects the restriction to special subspaces.

 Then, we investigate the decomposition of the data on torus.
 In this case, samples are generated with three curves

 with the data generating function in \eqref{eq:simu-shapes-generating}, a set of $n=10^4$ noisy angle pairs in the angle plane for each case, and these angle pairs are embedded into a torus in $\bR^4$ by